 Treatment and recovery time depend on the type of spinal cord injury that a person sustains.
 A medical team will assess the person’s case and develop a suitable treatment plan and recovery time frame.
 They will take into account the type and extent of the injury to manage and prevent complications.

 Surgery is a standard treatment for spinal cord injuries.
-Usually, surgery is the first response where there is a risk of further damage.
-The type of surgery will depend on the injury.
+Usually, surgery is the

 In many cases, occupational therapy, physical therapy, and rehabilitation play an essential role in improving and maintaining long-term quality of life.
 For some people, this will involve ongoing therapy sessions to maintain physical strength and mobility.

 Counseling and psychotherapy may help with emotional trauma after sustaining a spinal cord injury.
 Reaching out to friends and family for emotional support and day-to-day help will also make recovery easier.

 People who have spinal cord injuries should see their doctors and medical providers regularly.
 These professionals can help manage complications, recommend adaptive equipment, and improve a person’s quality of life.

 A spinal cord injury can be life-changing, and coping with it can be difficult.
 However, with support from a medical team, friends, and family, people with spinal cord injuries can participate in activities that they enjoy and lead a full, rewarding life.